smmuirhead100/surf-detector/README.md

 # Open Source Surf Report

 ## Developer Setup (Backend)
+### Disclaimer: You're likely going to need some env variables to get things running correctly.
+Feel free to contact me at smmuirhead100@berkeley.edu and I'd be more than happy to help you get setup.

 1. Fork the repo.
 2. Clone the forked repo:
     ```git clone git@github.com:<your_github_username>/surf-detector.git```